All of us at insightCuba hope that you and your families are safe and well.

 For a quote, click here or call 866-884-3556 to speak with an Allianz Global Assistance representative.
 Be sure to reference ACCAM # F209844 for a quote.

-The single most effective thing you can do to prevent the spread of disease is to wash your hands frequently with soap and water for at least 20 seconds, then dry thoroughly with a clean towel, paper towel or hand dryer.
+Wash your hands frequently with soap and water for at least 20 seconds, then dry thoroughly with a clean towel, paper towel or hand dryer.
 You may also clean your hands with alcohol-based hand rubs or sanitizers.

 Bring hand sanitzer with you to Cuba.
 It's not a commonly found item.